-Locate the 4.7K resistor just above the pressure sensor (it will be marked "472").
-Remove ONE 4.7K resistor (marked "472") from the tape and solder it in place.
-Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder briges.
+Locate the two 4.7K resistors just above the pressure sensor (it will be marked "472").
+Remove two 4.7K resistor (marked "472") from the tape and solder it in place.
+Inspect the solder joints with a 10x jeweler's loupe to make sure you don't have any solder bridges.